BrandonC123/github-clone/README.md

 Prototype [Link Here](https://github-clone-5883f.web.app/)
 Implemented Features By Route:
 Route: "/" Home
-   - Checks whether or not a user is signed in before displaying content
+- UnAuthenticated (no user):
+    - Landing page with filler text and image
+    - Option to signup with pre-filled in email or options in header
+- Authenticated (user signed-in):
     - Left sidebar: Display recent repositories and button for creating new repositories
     - Main section displays recently created repositories from followed users

 Route: "/:username" View user profile
  - View recently created repositories in a 3x2 grid